ucb-stat133/stat133-fall-2017/labs/lab04-data-frame-basics.md

 -   Who is the oldest player?

+-   What is the median salary of all players?

+-   What is the median salary of the players with 10 years of experience or more?

+-   What is the median salary of Shooting Guards (SG) and Point Guards (PG)?

--   What is the median salary?
+-   What is the median salary of Power Forwards (PF), 29 years or older, and 74 inches tall or less?

 -   How many players scored 4 points or less?

--   Who are those players (who scored 4 points or less)?
+-   Who are those players who scored 4 points or less?

 -   Who is the player with 0 points?

--   Are there any players from "University of California, Berkeley"?
-If so how many and who are they?
+-   How many players are from "University of California, Berkeley"?

--   Are there any players from "University of California, Los Angeles"?
+-   Are there any players from "University of Notre Dame"?
 If so how many and who are they?

 -   Are there any players with weight greater than 260 pounds?
 If so how many and who are they?